© Crown copyright 2021

 A pavement licence is a licence granted by the local authority, or deemed to have been granted, which allows the licence-holder to place removable furniture over certain highways adjacent to the premises in relation to which the application was made, for certain purposes.
-This is a streamlined process to allow businesses to secure these licences in time for the summer and, where they are deemed to have been granted, allow these licences to remain in place for a year but not beyond 30 September 2021.
+This is a streamlined process to allow businesses to secure these licences quickly and, where they are deemed to have been granted, allow these licences to remain in place for a year but not beyond 30 September 2022.
 Where a pavement licence is granted, clear access routes on the highway will need to be maintained, taking into account the needs of all users, including disabled people.

-1.2 What is the purpose of the new process for pavement licences?
+1.2 What is the purpose of the Business and Planning Act process for pavement licences?

-This new process introduces a streamlined and cheaper route for businesses such as cafes, restaurants and bars to secure a licence to place furniture on the highway.
-This will support them to operate safely while social distancing measures remain in place.
-This will provide much needed income over the summer months and protect as many hospitality jobs as possible.
+This process provides a streamlined and cheaper route for businesses such as cafes, restaurants and bars to secure a licence to place furniture on the highway.
+This will provide much needed income for business and protect as many hospitality jobs as possible.

-1.3 How does the new process for pavement licences work?
+1.3 How does the process for pavement licences work?

-Pavement licences are presently granted primarily under Part 7A of the Highways Act 1980.
-The fee varies between local authorities.
-The new process provides a cheaper, easier and quicker way for businesses to obtain a licence.
-The fee for applying for a licence under the new process, is capped at £100 and the consultation period is 5 working days (excluding public holidays) starting the day after the application is sent electronically to the authority.
-It is currently a minimum of 28 calendar days under Part 7A.
+Pavement licences are otherwise granted primarily under Part 7A of the Highways Act 1980.
+The fee for the Highways Act process varies between local authorities, and there is a minimum 28 calendar day consultation period.
+The Business and Planning Act process provides a cheaper, easier and quicker way for businesses to obtain a licence.
+The fee for applying for a licence under the Business and Planning Act process is capped at £100 and the public consultation period is 5 working days (excluding public holidays), starting the day after the application is sent electronically to the authority.

-If the local authority does not determine the application before the end of the determination period (which is 5 working days beginning with the first day after the end of the public consultation period, excluding public holidays), the licence is deemed to have been granted for a year (but not beyond 30 September 2021) and the business can place the proposed furniture such as tables and chairs within the area set out in the application for the purpose or purposes proposed.
+If the local authority does not determine the application before the end of the determination period (which is 5 working days beginning with the first day after the end of the public consultation period, excluding public holidays), the licence is deemed to have been granted for a year (or, if shorter, until 30 September 2022) and the business can place the proposed furniture such as tables and chairs within the area set out in the application for the purpose or purposes proposed.